jlouis/enacl/README.md

 This package draws heavy inspiration from "erlang-nacl" by Tony Garnock-Jones.

-In addition, I would like to thank Steve Vinoski and Sverker Eriksson for providing the Dirty Scheduler API in the first place.
+In addition, I would like to thank Steve Vinoski, Rickard Green, and Sverker Eriksson for providing the Dirty Scheduler API in the first place.

 # TODO